The State Of Play, Decade By Decade.

 The 2000’s

 To be honest my photography was on the wane with the looming monster of digital and a feeling of apathetic confusion regarding the what, why and when of it all.
-I was not a computer user, so that side of things felt like starting all over again, with bells on and the “Photoshop manipulation” train was full steam, making it feel like the province of tech nerds, not photographers.
+I was not a computer user, never even sent an email, so that side of things felt like starting all over again, with bells on and the “Photoshop manipulation” train was going full steam, making it all feel like the province of tech nerds, not photographers.

 We travelled a bit, often being the main driver for my imaging, but it was clear I was dropping away from the fold, jaded by a change I felt was killing the soul of photography.

-A friend at the time sold me a third hand EOS 10D, an excellent camera and reasonably compatible with my kit (wide angle lenses were an issue for everyone at this time, my 17-40L being the widest) and taught me Lightroom 2 before I had even sent an email!
+A friend at the time sold me a third hand EOS 10D, an excellent camera and reasonably compatible with my kit (wide angle lenses were an issue for everyone at this time, my 17-40L being the new standard) and taught me Lightroom 2 before I had even sent that email!

-It made sense and I picked up the basics quickly, but the whole computer thing did my head in.
+It made sense and I picked up the basics quickly, but the whole computer thing still did my head in.
+I can remember losing some files, never to be found to this day.

-Even with my still and digital shift, I was still a very occasional shooter, not very productive, but digital was effectively free to do.
+Even still with film in my life and my digital shift, I was a very occasional shooter, not very productive, which digital was effectively free to do, so seeds were sewn.
 I had a Deviant Art site and feverishly added images as they came.

 I became “like” obsessed, something I have rejected since.

-This decade was the big shift, film becoming ever less popular and digital, often with little reason, but it was the new horizon.
+This decade was the big shift, film becoming ever less popular and digital growing, often with little real reason, but it was the new horizon.
 Most films were still available, neg scanners were being used by papers, printers etc, but the shift to cameras with digital sensors was clear.

-Mid decade I got a job in the cities top camera store, after a long period out of the industry (my third camera store job), right when the last big camera bubble hit.
-We did literally millions in sales per year (per salesman some years), selling the now “more than enough” EOS, Nikon, Sony (ex Minolta), Pentax and Four Thirds SLR’s and compacts, then the early mirrorless movement emerged.
+Mid decade I got a job in the cities top camera store, my third such store, after a long period out of the industry, right when the last big camera bubble hit.
+We did literally millions in sales per year (per salesman some years), selling the now “more than enough” EOS, Nikon, Sony (ex Minolta), Pentax and Four Thirds DSLR’s and compacts, then the early mirrorless movement emerged.

 The 2010’s